Become a College Counselor – Education & Licensure Guide

-College counselors in high school settings will educate themselves about various schools, so they can talk to the students about the differences between individual colleges and universities.
-They may actually visit colleges and lead trips to nearby colleges and universities so their students can get to know their in-state options.
-A college counselor will help students narrow down their list of options, and help them prepare for their greatest chance of success.
+College counselors in high school settings will educate themselves about various schools to talk to the students about the differences between individual colleges and universities.
+They may visit colleges and lead trips to nearby colleges and universities so their students can get to know their in-state options.
+A college counselor will help students narrow down their list of options and help them prepare for their greatest chance of success.

 Independent College Counselors

-Independent college counselors may be hired by families or students to work alongside their school counselor to enhance the help that the school counselor gives.
-These counselors may have their own independent careers as freelance advisors, or they may work as independent contractors for companies or organizations that provide recruitment, educational support, or rehabilitation services.
+Families or students may hire independent college counselors to work alongside their school counselor to enhance their help.
+These counselors may have their independent careers as freelance advisors, or they may work as independent contractors for companies or organizations that provide recruitment, educational support, or rehabilitation services.

 An independent college counselor can help in a more personalized way than a school counselor can.
-Since they are hired to work with each individual student, they can invest more time and attention to the needs of the individual.
-Additionally, school counselors have other responsibilities to the school administration and to the general student body, whereas an independent college counselor has only the responsibility of serving the student they are hired for.
+Since they are hired to work with each student, they can invest more time and attention to the needs of the individual.
+Additionally, school counselors have other responsibilities to the school administration and the general student body.
+In contrast, an independent college counselor has only the responsibility of serving the student they are hired for.

-An independent college counselor works to find students a list of schools that best fit their goals based on personal interviews with the student and their families.
-They will be able to compare and contrast schools based on size and location, campus culture, quality of life, and the financial investment versus the salary return potential.
+An independent college counselor works to find students a list of schools that best fit their goals based on personal interviews with their families.
+They will compare and contrast schools based on size and location, campus culture, quality of life, and the financial investment versus the salary return potential.